klm127/constitution/Draft-with-Voting-Records.md

 ## Section 1 - Becoming a Member

-1. To become a member, prospective members will email a club officer.
-Contact information can be found at https://unhm-programming-club.github.io/ at the time of this writing.
+1. To become a member, prospective members will contact a club officer.
+Contact information can be found at https://unhm-programming-club.github.io/ .
-1. No prior Programming experience is required.
+2. No prior Programming experience is required.
-1. All members will create a Github account and join the club organization, which is named in the Club Accounts Procedures.
+3. All members will create a GitHub account and join the club organization, which is named in the Club Accounts Procedures.
-1. Members are encouraged to join the Discord.
+4. Members are highly encouraged to join the Discord.

-<p style="color:red">_not voted_</p>
+_(voted 5/1/2021, 5-0)_

 ## Section 2 - Individual Member Requirements

-1. Members shall make 1 contribution via git/github to a group project by making a pull request, at least once per semester.
-Other members will assist new members who do not have experience with git/github.
+1. Members shall make 1 contribution via git/GitHub to a group project by making a pull request, at least once per semester.
+It is recommended that members request help on the help channel of the Discord because it is tricky doing a first pull request.
 These contributions do not have to be code; they can be simple content as well.
 The purpose is to ensure everyone understands how to use GitHub to contribute to a shared repository.

-_(probably voted 3/27/2021, 7-0 - reconfirm)_
+_(voted 5/1/2021, 5-0)_

 2. Members shall cast a vote in the yearly elections for officers.
 Not submitting a vote constitutes abdication of membership.
 A vote of "Abstain" is a valid vote.